Introducing pre-impact air-cushioning effects into the Wagner model of impact theory: Post-impact model: Wagner theory

 \subsection{Force on the impactor}

-The force per unit length on the impactor post-impact, $F^{*}$, is dominated by the contribution from this outer region in which $(x^{*},y^{*}) = O(\ve R)$ and $p^{*}_{l} = O(\rho_{l}V^{2}/\ve)$, so that $F^{*}$ is $O(\rho_{l}RV^{2})$.
-Even though the pressure in the inner region is an order of magnitude large than the pressure in the outer, see Appendix \ref{sec:AppendixWagnerInner}, since the jet-root region is two orders of magnitude smaller than the outer, the force contributions are lower.
-The contribution from the jet itself is even smaller, see \cite{Howison1991}.
+The force per unit length on the impactor post-impact, $F^{*}$, is dominated by the contribution from this outer region in which $(x^{*},y^{*}) = O(\ve R^{*})$ and $p^{*}_{l} = O(\rho_{l}^{*}V^{*2}/\ve)$, so that $F^{*}$ is $O(\rho_{l}^{*}R^{*}V^{*2})$.
+Even though the pressure in the inner region is an order of magnitude larger than the pressure in the outer (see Appendix \ref{sec:AppendixWagnerInner}) since the jet-root region is two orders of magnitude smaller than the outer, the force contributions are lower.
+The contribution from the jet itself is even smaller, as described in detail in \cite{Howison1991}.
 By expanding the force per unit length on the impactor in an asymptotic series of the form \begin{linenomath}